 Posted September 14, 2021 by CreativeBuildingSupply

 For over four thousand years, steel has brought strength, function and beauty to architecture, transportation and artistic projects.
 Arguably, steel is the most important construction material around the world.
-Whether you’re planning on a big-budget build or a simple DIY decor update, steel provides a plethora of options.
+Whether you’re planning on a big-budget build or a simple decor update, steel provides a plethora of options.
 Should you go with stainless steel or galvanized?
 What’s the difference between Galvanized Steel and Stainless Steel?

 Put simply, steel is an alloy — a mix of iron and carbon with minute percentages of other elements.
 To manufacture basic steel, foundries heat iron ore and a special type of coal using extreme temperatures.
 The process is lengthy and removes impurities, ensuring the strength is intact for the final product.

 Depending on which elements are added or left in the steel, a grade is assigned.
 Grading allows architects and engineers to choose the correct strength and quality for their projects.
 Further along in the manufacturing process, a gauge is chosen depending on how the steel will be used.
 Gauge is the thickness of the steel once rolled out.
 The higher the gauge number, the thinner the steel.

 During the manufacturing process, chromium, nickel and other elements are added to the mix to create stainless steel.
 The addition and exact percentages of these elements provide excellent corrosion protection and durability.
 The molten steel is then poured into shapes, rolled, heated and cut into usable forms, such as stainless steel sheet metal.

 To make galvanized steel, ordinary steel is dipped into molten zinc.
 Over time, the zinc coating begins to corrode, giving the galvanized steel a protective coat.
 This method gives galvanized materials a unique, mottled finish along with added strength and durability for a wide range of applications.

 Stainless Steel vs. Galvanized Steel